pseeth/otoworld/README.md

 #### Installing the Pyroomacoustics Package
-Since we use a newer version than what is available through traditional install methods, it is necessary to to clone the library from the `master` branch on github and use that version.
+Since we use a newer version than what is available through traditional install methods, it is necessary to to clone the Pyroomacoustics library from the `master` branch on github and use that version.
-* Clone pyroomacoustics so:
+* Clone pyroomacoustics like so:

     `git clone https://github.com/LCAV/pyroomacoustics.git`
 * With your environment activated, run `pip install -e .`
 * You should see "Successfully installed pyroomacoustics"
+* The reason for this is that there's a parameter in the old version that is not large enough, causing the `Room.is_inside` function to fail.
+With the version on the master branch, there is a new constant in `parameters.py` named `room_isinside_max_iter` that is set to 20 (previously 5, too low).
+For training, we set this to `room_isinside_max_iter = 50` to be even more cautious.

 #### Using Poetry
 - For for package and dependency management, we use Poetry